 Information and Communications Engineering deals with the digital processing of data and signals.
-State-of-the-art I&C technologies curently have a major impact on most business and industrial processes as well as on many services.
+State-of-the-art I&C technologies currently have a major impact on most business and industrial processes as well as on many services.
 Integrated in numerous devices, they are also revolutionizing everyday life and global communications.
-Graduates of our master’s degree programme work in a fast-changing work environment in various sectors of the economy.
-They plan, design, implement or configure fixed or mobile telecommunications systems, communication networks (e.g. Car-to-Car, Smart Grid), data networks (e.g. for automation), home area networks, internet based systems and products or sensor networks.
+Our degree programme graduates work in a fast-changing work environment in various sectors of the economy.
+They plan, design, implement or configure fixed or mobile telecommunications systems, communication networks (e.g. Car-to-Car, Smart Grid), data networks (e.g. for automation), home area networks, internet based systems & products and sensor networks.
 You can also find our graduates in areas such as IT security, interactive media, software and hardware development as well as system integration to name just a few.

-During the first semester, students extend their knowledge of the fundamental areas of Data Transmission, Optical and Wireless Communications as well as of Advanced Signal Processing.
-During the second semester, the emphasis is on various network technologies (Internet Protocols, Networks and Applications).
-A set of optional modules provide students the opportunity to specialize according to their personal career goals.
+In the first semester, students extend their knowledge of the fundamental areas of Data Transmission, Optical and Wireless Communications as well as of Advanced Signal Processing, while the second semester focusses on various network technologies (Internet Protocols, Networks and Applications).
+Compulsory elective modules provide students with the opportunity to specialize according to their personal career goals.
 The last semester is devoted to applied research and development work in order to design and implement new engineering solutions and systems.
-Throughout the entire programme, communication skills, team-working abilities, intercultural competence and methodological training skills are also developed.
+Throughout the entire programme, communication skills, teamwork skills, intercultural competence and methodological training skills are also developed.

 Master of Science (M.Sc.) in Information and Communications Engineering